Minimally Invasive Cardiac Surgery

 What are the risks and complications of minimally invasive cardiac surgery?

-Minimally invasive heart surgery has the same risks as open-heart surgery.
-These risks include:
+Minimally invasive heart surgery carries the same risks as open-heart surgery.
+These include:

 This page has been reviewed by our medical content reviewers.